- People, phones and cars will soon be able to position themselves with accuracy of 10 cm (or better) anywhere, anytime in Australia

 - We need to upgrade the Australian Geospatial Reference System so people can get maximum benefit from precise positioning

-In anticipation for the growing use and reliance on positioning technology, the Permanent Committee on Geodesy is leading the upgrade of a number of elements of Australia’s Geospatial Reference System including the static datum, the introduction of a time dependent reference frame, improved geodetic infrastructure and standards development to improve access and efficiency of geodetic data.
+In anticipation for the growing use and reliance on positioning technology, the Geodesy Working Group is leading the upgrade of a number of elements of Australia’s Geospatial Reference System including the static datum, the introduction of a time dependent reference frame, improved geodetic infrastructure and standards development to improve access and efficiency of geodetic data.

 Upgrade 1: Upgrading the static datum from GDA94 to GDA2020